Bargain Travel Europe Guide destinations Europe Budget Travel vacations literature history image

 AUTO & RAIL

-WATERLOO BATTLEGROUND:
+WATERLOO BATTLEGROUND

 Wellington and Napoleon Memorabilia Museums

-Battle of Waterloo Museums photoAn otherwise pleasant little village about 25 minutes south on the outskirts of Brussels where the city suburbs meets the wooded Belgian countryside in Brabant-Wallon.
+Waterloo, an otherwise pleasant little village about 25 minutes south on the outskirts of Brussels where the city suburbs meets the wooded Belgian countryside in Brabant-Wallon.
 Waterloo wasn’t really much of a town, actually just a crossroads of the small city of Braine-l'Alleud, until the forces of three great powers met on a battlefield to become one of the most famous in the European power struggles before the modern era.
 Waterloo is where the Emperor Napoleon met the Duke of Wellington, leading combined English and Dutch forces, and Prussia’s General Blücher in the decisive battle of June 18, 1815, which ended for the last time Bonaparte’s grasp for power after his return from exile on the Isle of Elba - the “100 days”.

 Tour Belgium Waterloo museum photoThe actual battle was in the nearby village of Mont Saint-Jean but Wellington’s announcement of Napoleon’s defeat was dispatched from the British General’s headquarters in Waterloo, so the battle got the name we know.
 The location of the actual decisive battlefield is about 5 kilometers south of Waterloo and commemorated by an earthen mound with a monument known as the Lion's Mound (Butte du Lion).
 The mound was built by the citizens of the town after the battle, one basket of dirt at a time and took two years.
 It costs 1 Euro to climb to the top on the mound.

-The Napolean Museum, also referred to as the Caillou Museum is located in a farm house that served as Napoleon’s last headquarters after his shifting positions during the lead up to the final decisive battles which could have gone either way and indeed, Napoleon appeared to be winning early on.
-The Museum has a panoramic painting of the battle painted in 1912.
+The Napoleon Museum, also referred to as the Caillou Museum is located in a farm house that served as Napoleon’s last headquarters after his shifting positions during the lead up to the final decisive battles which could have gone either way and indeed, Napoleon appeared to be winning early on.
+The museum has a panoramic painting of the battle painted in 1912.
 Another more recent panorama of the battle is located near the visitors center.
 The Wax Museum near the Lion monument has wax figures of the leading characters in the battle along with documents, engravings and artifacts.

 Two farms where some of the heaviest fighting took place can also be visited to stand on bloody battle earth.
 The Hougoumont manor farm where British Lieutenant-Colonel Macdonell held out against the French for nine hours and the Haie Sainte farm which was a fortified position of the German Legion and Dutch Nassau troops under the British resisted all day suffering almost 90% casualties until they could no longer stand.